TiagoSilvaPereira/Laravel-Uploadable/README.md

 * medium - 300px
 * normal - Image width

 You can modify these values directly in the $uploadableImages array.
-The accepted values are: image_width or a number specifying the number of pixels.
+The accepted values are: **image_width** or a number specifying the quantity of pixels.

 ```php
 protected $uploadableImages = [